Hsekiu/Programming-extra/README.txt

-Consists of old school assignments for various classes.
+A collection of miscellaneous assignments and small programs.